sthgrau/greasonable/README.md

 Plus whatever the source script did: highlighting new comments, adding floating bar to jump to new comments.
 Works in both Firefox and Chrome (at least).. if I can get user-scripts to work on others, I will test them too...

+Using the below method (vs method posted 2/28/2015 in comments) will allow greasemonkey to update for you

 Firefox install:

 Install greasemonkey using add-on manager.